Make your hallway a hallmark of design

 The best hallway paint colors work as hard as your hallway to help make your home function as it should.
 Your home's design and layout can help determine the best paint colors for this underrated area.
 However, your color choice also plays a role in how you feel about the space and the adjacent bedrooms.

-Neutral colors beyond, or slightly darker than, whites and off-whites, such as beiges, tans, or clay, are popular choices for hallway paint.
-Many homeowners blend their hallway with the surrounding room’s color or the type of flooring.
-Choosing a neutral color like beige or tan for the hallway walls can bring several adjacent rooms together by complimenting all of them at once.
+Neutral colors, such as beiges, tans, and clay, are popular choices for hallway paint, especially if they mesh well with the color or type of flooring in the hallway and surrounding rooms.
+Neutral tones can bring several adjacent rooms together by complimenting all of them at once.

 For inspiration: